BaseFEX/basefex-api-docs/rest-api.md

 Authentication is done by sending the following HTTP headers:

-- `X-API-Key`

-Your public API key.
+- `X-API-Key`: Your public API key.

-- `X-API-Expires`

-A UNIX timestamp after which the request is no longer valid.
+- `X-API-Expires`: A UNIX timestamp after which the request is no longer valid.
 This is to prevent replay attacks.

 > UNIX timestamps are in seconds.
 For example, 2018-09-21T01:56:04+08:00 is 1537466164.

-- `X-API-Signature`

-A signature of the request you are making.
+- `X-API-Signature`: A signature of the request you are making.
 It is calculated as `signature = Base64.encode(SHA256WithRSA(privateKey, sigstr)`.

 `SHA256WithRSA` use PKCS1v1.5 padding way, that normally is the default for most languages.